simonewebdesign/simonewebdesign/source/about/index.md

 ## simonewebdesign.it

-This is my personal website, founded in January 2010.
-I started blogging in 2012.
+This is my personal website, founded in 2010.
+Become a blog in 2012.
 Some facts:

 - **Made with Octopress**, a static site generator based on <a rel="external nofollow" href="https://jekyllrb.com/">Jekyll</a>.